Ok, then, tell me – what’s a Supporters’ Trust?

 Wrong.
 We’ve made the fees as low as possible so we can be as inclusive as possible.
 The annual membership fee – including in the first year a £1 share for those who weren’t Tigers Co-op members – is only £5.
 There is also 3-year membership for £10 (plus the initial £1 share) as well as a Life Membership for just £40 (plus the initial £1 share).

-For junior members (those under 16 on 1/1/15 and who thus aren’t eligible to vote at trust general meetings) membership is just £1, the membership being valid until their 16th birthday.
+For junior members (those aged under 16 and who thus aren’t eligible to vote at trust general meetings) membership is just £1, the membership being valid until their 16th birthday.

 Sounds good!
 Where do I sign up?